jf550-kent/jsgo/logs/Final.md

 During the syntactic analysis phase, the parser must verify that the syntax of the source text is correct and report any syntax errors, including the precise location of the error in the source text.
 To achieve this, we will implement simple error handling that reports the first instance of a grammatical error.
 Therefore, we are required to write tests to verify that the parser accurately reports errors to users.
 This approach also distinguishes our implementation from Writing an interpreter.

 #### 3.2.3 Tree walking interpreter
 Once we have a complete AST, we can begin constructing the interpreter.
-We will build a tree-walking interpreter $Inter_{text{tree}}$, which will take the AST and evaluate the program.
+We will build a tree-walking interpreter $Inter_{tree}$, which will take the AST and evaluate the program.

-To ensure the correctness of $Inter_{text{tree}}$, we will run tests for each new feature introduced by the interpreter.
+To ensure the correctness of $Inter_{tree}$, we will run tests for each new feature introduced by the interpreter.
 ```
 var apple = 9;
 console.log(apple); // The interpreter needs to print out 9.